7 Best Heat Guns for Auto Applications

 Genesis GHG1500A Dual Temperature Heat Gun Kit

-A heat gun equipped with a 12.5A motor outputting 1500w like the Genesis GHG1550A is perfect to easily perform standard tasks like stripping paint, removing stickers and decals, and thawing frozen pipes.
-At higher temperature setting, you can even use it to loosen rusted nuts and bolts and even safely light your charcoal grill without zip-fuel!
+A heat gun equipped with a 12.5A motor outputting 1500W like the Genesis GHG1550A is perfect to easily perform standard tasks like stripping paint, removing stickers and decals, and thawing frozen pipes.
+At a higher temperature setting, you can even use it to loosen rusted nuts and bolts.
+You can even safely light your charcoal grill without zip-fuel!

 Overall, this Genesis heat gun is perfect for DIYers and everybody on a tight budget.